facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Injecting Classes, IDs, and Attributes

 You can use the brace format to specify classes and IDs.
 The first provided class is always used as the language class.
-IDs (`#id`) and arbitrary attributes in the form `key="value"` can be inserted as well, but when using Pygments, only `key="value"` attributes when that start with the `data-` prefix will be recognized, all others will be treated as options for Pygments and will be rejected if not valid.
+IDs (`#id`) can also be inserted as well.
+Arbitrary attributes in the form `key="value"` can be inserted as well if the [`attr_list`][attr-list] extension is enabled, but when using Pygments, only `key="value"` attributes that start with the `data-` prefix will be recognized, all others will be treated as options for Pygments and will be rejected if not valid.

 !!! example "Injecting Classes"